Spring 2015 Courses

 A list of limited-enrollment courses is available in each department’s student advisor’s office during registration.
 In addition, student advisors in other divisions receive a list of New School for Social Research limited enrollment courses during registration.

-Students from Lang or from The New School for General Studies who have been granted bachelor’s/master’s status at The New School for Social Research can take 5000- and 6000-level courses (subject to approval by instructor, if necessary).
+Students from Lang or from The New School for Public Engagement who have been granted bachelor’s/master’s status at The New School for Social Research can take 5000- and 6000-level courses (subject to approval by instructor, if necessary).
 Bachelor’s/master’s students must see the appropriate student advisor at The New School for Social Research to get information on the school’s departmental requirements and course offerings before each registration period.
 However, bachelor’s/master’s students register through their respective home divisions using divisional registration procedures.